 How to Use the MATCH Function to Compare Lists in Excel 2007 and Excel 2010 With Examples

-Hi and welcome to my latest hub on Excel.
-In today’s hub, I will look at how to use the MATCH function to compare lists with an example to illustrate how to use it.
+In this article, I will look at how to use the MATCH function to compare lists with an example to illustrate how to use it.
 The MATCH function takes an item and compares it to a list and tells you the items relative position in that list.

 The example I will use is a football (soccer) league table.
 The results will ultimately allow me to show whether teams in the league are going up or down over time.

 - I will use the MATCH function to determine a team's position in the league for both this week and last week's league

 - Nested IF statements are then used to determine if a teams position changed from one week to the next

 - We will then use Conditional Formatting with an Icon Set to visually show the team’s position in the table compared to the previous table

 Once completed, our league table will look like this:

 I have another article that illustrates how to use the MATCH function, this time to create Top Ten lists.
 I use the MIN, MAX, SMALL and LARGE functions alongside MATCH and INDEX to create the lists.
 My article can be found here.

 Further information on using nested IF statements as well as using the logical functions AND OR and NOT with IF, as well as using IFERROR to suppress expected errors can be found in my article here.